BrenoCPimenta/Java-CRUD/README.md

 			>A Method 'getGeneratedId' to see the ID of the recent added plant.
 			>A Method 'savePlant' to add or update.
 			>A Method 'deletePlant'.

+			- [x] We will add a Plant to our DataBase manually with a id = 1L First connect to the database, then use the query i will let in the createTable file.
+			- [x] In "_StepByStep" we will add a method called "testDataBase" and will verify if it returns the name of the first plant so we verify its connecting to the right table.

 	>Our last class will be GardenService, since its not a good practice access directily the DAO layer,	we will use this class.